krowflow/genie-whisper/memory-bank/activeContext.md

    - How to ensure consistent behavior across different operating systems?
    - What platform-specific issues need to be addressed?
    - How to handle different audio APIs on different platforms?

+4. **System Integration** (New)
+   - What's the best approach for global system control?
+   - How to handle security and permissions?
+   - What level of system access is appropriate?

+5. **AI Agent Communication** (New)
+   - How to design an effective voice interface for AI agents?
+   - What context information is most valuable to pass to AI?
+   - How to format voice responses from AI agents?

+6. **TTS Voice Selection** (New)
+   - Which voices provide the best balance of quality and performance?
+   - Should we allow users to create custom voices with Spark-TTS in the future?
+   - How to handle multilingual support with limited language models?

 ### Current Challenges